tachiyomiorg/website/src/forks/TachiyomiJ2K.md

 ## Features
 ::: aside
-For full list of features, visit the GitHub page.
+For a full list of features, visit the GitHub page.
 :::

 - **Android 10 Edge to Edge support**